RezaBergemann/finalproject/README.md

 ## Results

-The tree in Figure 1...
+Some results are in  ipyrad09/AssemblyBothReport.md and ipyrad09/analysis.md

 ## Discussion